ngarura/se_project_spots/README.md

 RESPONSIVE LAYOUT

-The webpage must be responsive, adjusting based on browser width to provide optimal views for desktop, tablet, and mobille devices.
+The webpage must be responsive, adjusting based on browser width to provide optimal views for desktop, tablet, and mobile devices.
 For instance, desktop view shows three cards per row, tablet view shows two, and mobile view has one card per row.

 DESIGN AND FIGMA